Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 8. Little Davis Falls

-These small but pretty falls an extension of Felker’s Falls.
+These small but pretty falls are an extension of Felker’s Falls.
 The water flows over falls that are approximately 3 meters high and 8 meters wide, and at a low tide, you can cross over the crest of the falls.
 Little Davis Falls is easy to access and charming to observe as you hike along the trail.

 Address: Ackland St., Hamilton